-Here is a non-exhaustive list of the activities to be done by Multi-Sandbox Firmware Developers:
+Here is a non-exhaustive list of the activities to be done by Kernel Developers:

-- Defining a list of APIs that will be exposed to applications - Managing lifecycles of applications (deciding when to install, start, stop and uninstall them) - Integrating applications (called System Applications) - Defining and applying permissions on system resources (rules & policies) - · Managing connectivity - · Controlling and monitoring resources
+- Integrating the Kernel Application with a Platform to produce a Multi-Sandbox Firmware and Virtual Device - Defining the set of APIs that will be exposed to Applications, optionally by maintaining a custom Runtime Environment - Managing lifecycles of applications (deciding when to install, start, stop and uninstall them) - Integrating applications (called System Applications) - Defining and applying permissions on system resources (rules & policies) - · Managing connectivity - Controlling and monitoring resources

-This document takes as prerequisite that a MicroEJ Platform is available for the target device (see Platform Developer Guide).
-This document also assumes that the reader is familiar with the development and deployment of MicroEJ Applications (see Application Developer Guide) and specifics of developing Sandboxed Applications (see Sandboxed Application).
+This document takes as prerequisite that a Platform is available for the target device (see Platform Developer Guide).
+This document also assumes that the reader is familiar with the development and deployment of Applications (see Application Developer Guide) and specifics of developing Sandboxed Applications (see Sandboxed Application).